1. German meteorologist

 Alfred Wegener proposed the hypothesis of continental drift

-hypothesis of continental drift, continents have moved slowly to their current
+hypothesis of continental drift says continents have moved slowly to their current

 locations

-about 200 million years ago, all continents once were connected as one landmass
+about 200 million years ago, all continents were connected as one landmass

 called Pangaea

-7. Fossils of Mesosaurus, a freshwater dinosaur provided evidence that
+5. Fossils of Mesosaurus, a freshwater dinosaur - evidence of continental drift.

 Glossopteris, have been found in

-surfaces scoured and polished by glaciers have been found in
+surfaces scratched and polished by glaciers have been found in

 Mountains identical to parts of the